 Anatomy and Physiology

 Special Topics as Applicable: Parasitology, Toxicology, Medical Botany

 A Master's degree with at least 18 graduate credit hours in biology is required.
+A terminal degree in biology or natural sciences is preferred.
+Candidates with graduate coursework in plant and animal based agricultural sciences would be highly favored.
 Some experience teaching at the undergraduate level is also strongly preferred.

 About Warner University

 Warner University’s liberal arts curriculum prepares students to successfully meet the demands of today’s workplace and the challenges of graduate school.
 Graduates emerge as servant leaders who evaluate issues from a Christian perspective while striving to live out their belief in their communities, churches and homes.
 The administration, faculty and staff are qualified in their areas of service, and dedicated to the ministry of higher education.